 Visualizing bowel or suspected bowel contents through the hysteroscope raises the concern for bowel injury.
 The procedure should be aborted and the operative instruments withdrawn using hysteroscopic guidance.
+If only blunt instruments, such as cervical dilators, have been used prior to recognition of a fundal perforation, and only minimal bleeding is seen by hysteroscopy, observation is typically appropriate.
+Perforations occurring elsewhere and those caused by sharp, electrosurgical or suction instruments require urgent surgical evaluation.
 Laparoscopy, with the hysteroscope left in the uterus, aids in identifying the perforation site.
 The surrounding bowel and viscera should be methodically evaluated for injury.
 Laparotomy may be required to evaluate for thermal damage since this type of injury may be difficult to see on simple visual inspection.
 If an injury is detected, depending on their skill and comfort level with bowel surgery, the gynecologist should consider general surgery consultation.
-If no bowel damage is visualized or expectant management is selected due to low likelihood of injury, patients should be advised that peritonitis symptoms such as nausea, vomiting, fever, or pain, may not occur immediately and can develop up to 2 weeks later.
+If no bowel damage is visualized or expectant management is selected due to low likelihood of injury, patients should be advised of symptoms of peritonitis such as nausea, vomiting, fever, or pain, may not occur immediately and can develop up to 2 weeks later.
 Patients should be given strict precautions for follow-up since delays in diagnosis can lead to serious morbidity and mortality.

 To reduce the risk of perforation and subsequent bowel injury, the surgeon should:

 - Visualize active electrodes and oscillating blades at all times

 - Refrain from advancing active surgical instruments while operating in the endometrial or myometrial spaces